BSU report into cargo hold ladder death on Seoul Express

 According to the Japan P&I Club, “whilst hatch cover claims are generally associated with wetting damage, Continue reading “Common problems associated with hatch covers”

-Cargo screening tool for detection of dangerous goods adopted by PIL
+Cargo screening tool for dangerous goods adopted by PIL

 PIL adopts cargo screening tool for detection of dangerous goods